Press

 Jonathan Dormand, Cello

-The Verona Quartet’s second album, SHATTER, debuted at #1 on the Billboard Traditional Classical Chart in the summer of 2023.
-SHATTER showcases works written for the Verona Quartet by American composers Julia Adolphe and Michael Gilbertson as well as Reena Esmail’s Ragamala, in collaboration with Hindustani vocalist Saili Oak.
-The Verona Quartet’s debut album, Diffusion, was praised by BBC Music Magazine for its "radiant glow" and Cleveland Classical for the “Verona’s technical precision, expressive freedom, and brilliant, dramatic phrasing”.
-The Quartet’s third album, composed of Ligeti’s complete string quartets, was released in December 2023 with Dynamic Records in celebration of the composer's centennial year.
+The Verona Quartet will release their fourth and latest album in 2026 featuring string quartets of Felix Mendelssohn.
+Their second album, SHATTER, debuted at #1 on the Billboard Traditional Classical Chart in 2023 and showcases works written for the Verona Quartet by American composers Julia Adolphe and Michael Gilbertson as well as Reena Esmail’s Ragamala, in collaboration with Hindustani vocalist Saili Oak.
+The Verona Quartet’s third album, released in December 2023, was comprised of György Ligeti’s complete string quartet cycle under Dynamic Records label in celebration of the composer's centennial year.
+Their debut album, Diffusion, was praised by BBC Music Magazine for its "radiant glow" and Cleveland Classical for the “Verona’s technical precision, expressive freedom, and brilliant, dramatic phrasing”.

-Continuing in the lineage of their esteemed mentors the Cleveland, Juilliard and Pacifica Quartets, the Verona Quartet’s rapid rise to international prominence was fueled by top prize wins at the Wigmore Hall, Melbourne, M-Prize and Osaka International Chamber Music Competitions, as well as the 2015 Concert Artists Guild Competition.
+Continuing in the storied lineage of their esteemed mentors the Cleveland, Juilliard and Pacifica Quartets, the Verona Quartet’s rapid rise to international prominence was fueled by a swift succession of top prize wins at the Wigmore Hall (UK), Melbourne (Australia), Osaka (Japan), M-Prize and Fischoff (USA) International Chamber Music Competitions, as well as the 2015 Concert Artists Guild Competition.

 The ensemble’s “vibrant, intelligent” (The New York Times) performances emanate from the spirit of storytelling; the Quartet believes that this transcends genre and therefore the name “Verona” pays tribute to William Shakespeare, one of the greatest storytellers of all time.